-- The work’s style, clarity, and presentation.
+- The work’s style, clarity, originality, and quality of presentation.

 - The work’s presence in, or absence from, the collections of libraries similar to the Palo Alto City Library.

 - The work’s perceived potential to be put to use — to be checked out or consulted — with reasonable frequency over an extended period of time.

-- The work’s physical qualities — its ability to endure multiple uses over an extended
+- The work’s physical qualities — its ability to endure multiple uses over an extended period of time.

-- Availability— generally the library is limited to selecting works that are currently in print and available through customary domestic trade suppliers.
+- Availability: Generally, the Library is limited to selecting works that are currently in print and available through customary domestic trade suppliers.

 Evaluations of works by local authors are governed by these same criteria.